Last Update: 2/9/18

 Unfortunately, these accidents (especially serious ones) sometimes cause more than just bodily harm: accident victims can also suffer from emotional injuries, too.

 Some accident victims often discount the emotional impact of an accident.
 It’s likely that insurance adjusters and insurance defense lawyers will do the same.

-Does Florida Respect Claims for Emotional Damages Related To A Personal Injury?
+Does Florida Allow Recovery For Emotional Damages Related To A Personal Injury?

 Florida law does allow for the recovery of compensation for the emotional distress an accident victim suffers.
-In fact, there is a recognized legal theory for these damages called “negligent infliction of emotional distress” that allows financial recovery from those responsible for an accident.
+In fact, these damages are often sought in about 9% of car accident cases.
+Also, there is a recognized legal theory for these damages called “negligent infliction of emotional distress” that allows financial recovery from those responsible for an accident.

 According to the Florida Supreme Court, the elements of a negligent infliction of emotional distress claim include the need for a physical impact and:

 (1) the plaintiff must suffer a physical injury;

 (2) the plaintiff’s physical injury must be caused by the psychological trauma;

 (3) the plaintiff must be involved in some way in the event causing the negligent injury to another; and

 (4) the plaintiff must have a close personal relationship to the directly injured person.